arinze-edeh/cloud-infrastructure-devops-labs/devops/ci-cd/jenkins/parameterized-package-install-job/README.md

 **Resolution:** The **Exec command** field was populated with `sudo yum install -y $PACKAGE`.
 The **Source files** field was intentionally left blank because no files needed to be transferred; only a remote command execution was required.

-> Screenshot: Build Steps page showing the validation error "Either Source files, Exec command or both must be supplied" before the exec command was entered

 ---